Zendesk automation to close stale tickets after multi step reminders: The definitive guide

 Frequently asked questions

-The automation features required to build a Zendesk automation to close stale tickets after multi step reminders are generally available on most Zendesk Suite plans.
+The automation features required to build a Zendesk automation to close stale tickets after multi step reminders are available on most Zendesk Suite plans.
 This includes plans starting from Suite Team, which is their entry-level Suite tier.

 Share this post